rails/rails/guides/source/upgrading_ruby_on_rails.md

 If you do not want your file to be handled via the raw handler, you should add an extension to your file that can be parsed by the appropriate template handler.

-### Add wildcard matching for template dependencies
+### Added Wildcard Matching for Template Dependencies

 You can now use wildcard matching for your template dependencies.
 For example if you were defining your templates as such: